sagecodes/web-optimization/README.md

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

-**What was done to meet requiremnst for task 2:**
+**What was done to meet requirements for task 2:**

-- Refactor changePizzaSizes. no more query selcting or conversions back to pixel and percentages(Similar to solutionin lesson 5). *Resize time is now Aprox 1.7ms.*
+- Refactor changePizzaSizes. no more query selecting for each element or conversions back to pixel and percentages(Similar to solution in lesson 5). *Resize time is now Aprox 1.7ms.*

-You might find the FPS Counter/HUD Display useful in Chrome developer tools described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).
+- re-factor for loop and scroll events/animations. *page now scrolls smoothly. scroll animations are often under 1ms. occasionally longer animations show in dev-tools, but have not been notable in user experience.*
+- minify js file

 ### How to run the project